GethinDavies1990/CI_MS2_DTR/README.md

 #### First-time User
 1. As a first time user, I want to find out the latest premier league standings
 2. As a first time user, I want to find out the latest premier top goal scorer's
-3. As a first time user, I want to know more inofrmation about the website
+3. As a first time user, I want to know more information about the website
 4. As a first time user, I want to be able to contact the webiste owner
 5. As a first time user, I want to be able to particpate in the interactive quiz game
+6. As a first time user, I want to be able to find the social media sites
+7. As a first time user, I want to be able to subscribe to the websites newsletter

 #### Returning User
-1. As a returning user, I want to find out the latest premier league standings
+8. As a returning user, I want to find out the latest premier league standings
-2. As a returning user, I want to find out the latest premier top goal scorer's
+9. As a returning user, I want to find out the latest premier top goal scorer's
-3. As a returning user, I want to know more inofrmation about the website
+10. As a returning user, I want to know more information about the website
-4. As a returning user, I want to be able to conact the webiste owner
+11. As a returning user, I want to be able to contact the webiste owner
-5. As a returning user, I want to be able to particpate in the interactive quiz game
+12. As a returning user, I want to be able to particpate in the interactive quiz game
+13. As a returning user, I want to be able to find the social media sites
+14. As a returning user, I want to be able to subscribe to the websites newsletter

 #### Site Owner
-10. As the site owner, I want the users to keep up to date with the latest premier league standings
+15. As the site owner, I want the users to keep up to date with the latest premier league standings
-11. As the site owner, I want the users to find out the latest top goal scorer table
+16. As the site owner, I want the users to find out the latest top goal scorer table
-12. As the site owner, I want the users to be able to contact us
+17. As the site owner, I want the users to be able to contact us
-13. As the site owner, I want the users to play the interactive quiz game
+18. As the site owner, I want the users to play the interactive quiz game
+19. As the site owner, I want the users be able to find the social media sites
+20. As a returning user, I want to be able to subscribe to the websites newsletter

 ## Design